 - FSI's Global Investment Committee (GIC) provides oversight of the investment return and risk characteristics of Stewart Investors pooled funds and mandates.
 This incorporates sustainability risks stemming from environmental, social and governance (ESG) sources, including climate change. - FSI's Investment Product Research and Assurance (IPRA) team supports the GIC with investment assurance oversight, which includes systematic assessments of all aspects of investment and portfolio risk, including oversight of ESG-related risks. - The IPRA team collaborates with FSI's Responsible Investment team in carrying out their investment assurance activities, in particular as it relates to engagement with the investment teams on their respective approaches to responsible investment and the assessment of responsible investment characteristics of the underlying investment funds.
-The Stewart Investors team engages with the Responsible Investment team and FSI management and have representatives on FSI's Global Responsible Investment Executive Committee and ESG Impacts Committee. - FSI's internal audit function conduct periodic audits of investment functions.
+The Stewart Investors team engages with the Responsible Investment team and FSI management and have representatives on FSI's ESG Impacts Committee. - FSI's internal audit function conduct periodic audits of investment functions.
 These audits include assessment of whether an investment team's stated investment philosophy and process is what occurs in practice including management of climate change and ESG issues.
-Further details of FSI's oversight and management of climaterelated risks and opportunities across the firm can be found in FSI's entity-level 2023 Climate Change Statement on the reports and policy section of the First Sentier Investors website.
+Further details of FSI's oversight and management of climaterelated risks and opportunities across the firm can be found in FSI's entity-level 2024 Climate and Nature report on